-This academic map is a suggested semester-by-semester guide to keep you on a clear path to program completion.
-Your academic advisor will provide you with clear direction needed to stay on course and discuss scheduling options with you.
+This academic map is a suggested semester-by-semester guide to keep you on a dear path to program completion.
+Your academic advisor will provide you with dear direction needed to stay on course and discuss scheduling options with you.
 Taking courses not reflected on this map may result in courses not counting toward the completion of your requirements.

-Semester 1: CompTIA A+ Certification
+Semester 1: Compility A+ Certification

-Semester 2: MOS (Microsoft Office) Word and PowerPoint Certifications
+Semaster 2: MDS (Microsoft Office) Wand and PowerPoint Certification